-These are strange times for all of us because of lockdown.
+These are strange times for all of us because of lockdown in light of the Covid-19 pandemic.
 The restrictions introduced on March 23rd have severely curtailed the work of freelancers, threatened livelihoods, mental wellbeing and even the prospects of any cricket at all between now and the Autumn.

 But CWC’s first ever online AGM, attended by nearly 100 people did offer a few rays of sunshine, thanks to the highs of 2019, the prospects of an expanded membership and the work of the Sports Freelancer Collective in representing the interests of the self-employed.

-The AGM heard that the Sports Freelancer Collective had written a letter to Oliver Dowden (Secretary of State for Digital Culture, Media and Sport) – co-signed by CWC and the media associations for football, rugby, lawn tennis, athletics and basketball, as well as the SJA, to address the uncertainty faced by freelancers in a gig economy.
+The AGM heard that the Sports Freelancer Collective had written a letter to Oliver Dowden (Secretary of State for Digital Culture, Media and Sport) – co-signed by CWC and the media associations for football, rugby, lawn tennis, athletics and basketball, as well as the SJA, to address the uncertainty faced by freelancers as a result of Covid-19.
 The SFC has gathered pro-bono offers of help from key areas of accountancy, sport psychotherapy, mortgage advice and employment law, plus Tri North have created the new freelancer platform The Pinch Hitter.

 We also had assurances from Kate Miller (ECB Director of Communications) that we’d have clear communication from executives going forward about what cricket (if any) might be deliverable this season and what “closed door” cricket might look like for the press if that option is pursued.